On the stability of vanishing cycles of \'etale sheaves in positive characteristic: Preliminary discussion on sheaf theory

 \subsection{Complex analytic context}

-The basic reference is \cite{kashiwara_sheaves_1990}.
+The reference for this subsection is \cite{kashiwara_sheaves_1990}.
 Let $X$ be a complex analytic manifold, and $D(X)$ be the triangulated category of bounded $\mathbb{C}$-constructible complexes of sheaves of $\mathbb{C}$-vector spaces.
 The notion of the singular support (or the microsupport) $SS\mathcal{F}$ is defined for $\mathcal{F}\in D(X)$.
-It is a half-dimensional $\mathbb{C}^{\times}$-conic closed \emph{Lagrangian} subset in $T^*X$ which records the codirections in which $\mathcal{F}$ is not locally constant.
-More precisely, it equals the closure of all $(x,\xi)\in T^*X$ such that there exists some complex analytic function $f$ on some open neighbourhood of $x$ such that the vanishing cycle $\phi_f(\mathcal{F})_x$ is nonzero. $SS\mathcal{F}$ is the 0-th order invariant (the locus) of the “singularities” of $\mathcal{F}$.
-Clearly, the vanishing cycle, viewed as an object in $D^b_c(\mathbb{C}[\mathbb{Z}])$ (bounded complexes of $\mathbb{C}[\mathbb{Z}]$-modules with finite dimensional cohomologies), is a much finer measurement.
+It is a middle dimensional $\mathbb{C}^{\times}$-conical closed \emph{Lagrangian} subset in $T^*X$ which records the codirections in which $\mathcal{F}$ is not locally constant.
+More precisely, it equals the closure of all $(x,\xi)\in T^*X$ such that there exists some complex analytic function $f$ on some open neighbourhood of $x$ such that the stalk of the vanishing cycle $\phi_f(\mathcal{F})_x$ is nonzero. $SS\mathcal{F}$ is the 0-th order invariant (the locus) of the “singularities” of $\mathcal{F}$.
+Clearly, the vanishing cycle, viewed as an object in $D^b_c(\mathbb{C}[\mathbb{Z}])$ (bounded complexes of $\mathbb{C}[\mathbb{Z}]$-modules with finite dimensional cohomologies), is a much finer measurement of the sheaf.
 However, it depends on the choice of the test function $f$.
 It is a crucial fact that, when restricted to transverse test functions, $\phi_f(\mathcal{F})_x$ is essentially independent of $f$, in the precise sense below.
+We refer to Definitions \ref{ttfun}, \ref{Cttfamdef} for the definitions of ttfun and ttfam.